-A bit that is set switches on the corresponding pull-up resistor.
-So for example SIO 0, 0, 0 turns off all pull-up resistors, and SIO 0, 0, 7 turns on all pull-up-resistors.
+The SIO command can also be used to program the pull-up resistors of the STOP_L and STOP_R inputs.
+Use SIO 0, 0, 0 to switch off all pull-up resistors and SIO 0, 0, 1 to switch on all pull-up resistors.
 All pull-up resistors are on by default.